fefranco97/app-ride/README.md

 1. Download [Vscode](https://code.visualstudio.com/)
 2. Install [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-3. Install [NgRok](https://ngrok.com/), you need to creat an account and make the configurations, all documentation is available on the website.
+3. Install [NgRok](https://ngrok.com/), you need to create an account and make the configurations, all documentation is available on the website.

 > How to run